Master0CJ/rag-research-assistant-for-pdfs/README.md

 ## 🌟 Overview

-Research Paper Assistant is a sophisticated RAG (Retrieval-Augmented Generation) powered knowledge management system that transforms how researchers interact with academic literature.
+Research Paper Assistant is a sophisticated RAG (Retrieval-Augmented Generation) system that transforms how researchers interact with academic literature.
 Built with modern web technologies and AI capabilities, it provides intelligent document analysis, summarization, and methodology extraction specifically tailored for educational and research purposes.

 ## ✨ Features